 Other Animal Food

 While you may think horses and donkeys are alike, there are some important differences.
 Donkeys need less protein and more fiber than horses and are able to thrive off of far less palatable fare.
 For this reason, they shouldn’t be fed exactly like horses as it isn’t best for them.
-Additionally, many foods for cows contain monensin and urea, both potentially hazardous to donkey health.
-Avoid allowing donkeys access to cow, bird, and pig licks in order to prevent potential poisoning.
+Additionally, many foods for While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." contain monensin and urea, both potentially hazardous to donkey health.
+Avoid allowing donkeys access to While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", bird, and pig licks in order to prevent potential poisoning.

 Non-medicated cow, goat, and bird foods are not good for your donkeys, and medicated feeds can be fatal!